mainmatter/mainmatter.com/src/cases/trainline.md

 {% set 'content' = {
   "text": "It has been an absolute pleasure to work with [Mainmatter].
 Their team of experienced JavaScript engineers quickly slotted in to our in-house development teams.
-Their expertise with modern, agile software development best practices and tools meant they were able to work with our processes to deliver fantastic customer experiences.", "source": "MARK HOLT, TRAINLINE CTO"
+Their expertise with modern, agile software development best practices and tools meant they were able to work with our processes to deliver fantastic customer experiences.", "source": "Mark Holt, Trainline CTO"
 } %} {{ quote(content) }}

 <div class="case-study__image-wrapper">